Car Insurance Claim Settlement

 - Duly signed Satisfaction Voucher (SV) or Discharge Voucher (DV)

-Given below is the process which is generally observed with most of the insurers, however the actual process may vary from insurer to insurer:
+Given below is the insurance claims process for car accidents which is generally observed with most of the insurers.
+However, the actual process may vary from insurer to insurer:

 Step 1: Intimate Claim With Insurer